Kanisht/CompactSuffixArray/README.md

-Before compiling, install the suffix array library from - https://github.com/simongog/sdsl
+Before compiling, install the sdsl library from - https://github.com/simongog/sdsl

 Then compile using:
 g++ -ggdb SuffixArrayCode.cpp rank9b.cpp -lsdsl -ldivsufsort

 Run using:
-./a.out <input file>
+./a.out input_file